 - Area 51 is found in Lincoln County, Nevada, with a population of just over 5,000 people.

-The United States Census Bureau published a list on the largest counties in the United States in 2010.
-The list is for the largest counties when including both land and water surface counts as part of the size thereof.
-The largest counties are all found situated in the western United States.
-Despite the definition, no counties with significant water surface proportions are not included in the list.
-The state of Alaska is exempted, as there are no counties in that state, but instead census areas and boroughs.
-Some counties listed do not have significant water surface at all, but are included due to the massive land surface areas that they span.
-When considering that all of the counties listed herein have total surface areas in excess of 10,000 square miles, consider that Rhode Island, Delaware, Connecticut, New Jersey, New Hampshire, and Vermont.
-The largest county herein, San Bernardino, is larger than 9 US states, and is close to the same size as the nation of Croatia.
+The largest counties in the United States are all situated in the western part of the country.
+The state of Alaska is exempted seeing as there are no counties in that state, but instead census areas and boroughs.
+Some counties listed do not have much water surface at all, but are included due to the massive land surface areas that they span, and others include a significant portion of water on their surface.
+All of the counties listed herein have total surface areas in excess of 10,000 square miles, which is larger than the state of Vermont at 9,620 square miles!
+The largest county here, San Bernardino, is larger than 9 US states and is close to the same size as the nation of Croatia.

 10. Harney, Oregon (10,226 square miles)

-Harney County in Oregon is the tenth largest county in the United States.
-The county was named after a military officer in 1889.
-Its total land and water area is 10,226 square miles.
-Its population, as of 2014 estimates, is about 7,126, of which is dominated in number by Whites, followed by Native Americans, Hispanics, Asian Americans, African Americans, and Pacific Islanders.
-It also has a small Spanish Basque population living therein.
+Harney County in Oregon is the tenth largest county in the US.
+The county was named after a military officer in 1889, and its total land and water area is 10,226 square miles.
+Its population, as of 2018, is about 7,329, of which is dominated in number by Whites, followed by First Nations Americans, Hispanics, Asian Americans, African Americans, and Pacific Islanders.
+It also has a small Spanish Basque population living there.
 There are a few registered National Historic Sites in the county.
 Points of interests there include two national forests and a wildlife refuge.
 Steens Mountain, a wilderness area, is another interesting place in the county.

 Largest Counties In The US By Area

 |24||San Juan County||Utah||7,933.09|